sirthxalot/test-github-features/README.md

 Meet the Authors
 --------------------------------------------------------------------------------

+> **Note**
+> If you like what you see than please leave a star (⭐) within
+> [the repository].
+Thanks to all [stargazers] that shown some
+> love and respect - you are the bests!

 This software is the product of the following contributors:

-> **Note**
-> Please leave a star in their GitHub account for showing your respect -
-> thank you kindly!

 > **Alexander Bösch**
 > ([sirthxalot](https://github.com/sirthxalot))